 Package Overview

-QuOp_MPI provides an objected-oriented framework for the design and simulation of QVAs.
+QuOp_MPI provides an object-oriented framework for the design and simulation of QVAs.
 It enables researchers with any level of parallel programming experience to design simulation workflows that are efficiently scalable on massively parallel systems.

 QVA Simulation